James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 Ryerson Library in Grand Rapids.
 Exhibits two paintings at the Art Institute of Chicago, Cutting

-and The Color Mixer (Private collection) the latter a portrait of his
+The Color Mixer (Private collection) the latter a portrait of his studio

-studio assistant, Robert Rouse, mixing paint pigments in a
+assistant, Robert Rouse, mixing paint pigments in a bucket.

-bucket.
 Paints Fish Scaler (Private collection) with Rouse again as model.
-On December
+On December 5, Alten

 1909 On June 17, Alten and his wife are in Portland, Oregon, where he fulfills a commission

-Michigan lumberman John H. Haak and his wife, daughter, and son.
-Haak purchases Alten's The
+lumberman John H. Haak and his wife, daughter, and son.
+Haak purchases Alten's The Gravel Pit (location

-unknown).
-Alten paints a still life of roses in a basket in an outdoor setting and inscribes it,
+paints a still life of roses in a basket in an outdoor setting and inscribes it, "Portland."

 1910 Paints Road Builders at John Ball Park (location unknown) in the spring.